-Under this heading Peck's Sun says that a re Under this heading Feck's San says that a re-ined and cultured young lady, daughter of Judge Harris, of Morris, Ill., has lately become insane through Spiritualism; and thereupon it pitches in and gives Spiritualism and Spiritualists a half column of sarcastic, half humorous abuse and misrepresentation, concluding with the not very astonishing statement: "We never attended but one spiritual séance."
-In the next column it has the following edi-
+.Under this heading Peck's Sun says that a refined and cultured young lady, daughter of Judge Harris, of Morris, Ill., has lately become insane through Spiritualism; and thereupon it pitches in and gives Spiritualism and Spiritualists a half column of sarcastic, half humorous abuse and misrepresentation, concluding with the not very as-tonishing-statement: "We never attended but one spiritual séance."

-"The lows insane asylum contains two hundred and three inmates who became insane through drink.
-There is nothing funny about that."
+In the next column it has the following editorial item: "The Iowa insane asylum contains two hundred not have installed and three introductions and three introductions.
+There is nothing funny about that.'!

 Now, Bro.
-Peck, why in the name of consistency did you not pitch into whisky and its vend-
+Peck, why in the name of consistency did you not pitch into whisky and its vendors?

-You are doubtless aware of the fact that the old and persistently reiterated charge against Spiritu-alism, of "filling incane asykums," etc., was more than a year 250 effectually exploded by the care-fully collated statistics furnished by the superintendents of six or eight of the largest asylums in the country, which proved that but a very small percentage (some 31-2 we believe) of their inmates became derauged through Spiritualism, while King Alcohol and orthodox theology were shown to be chief inciting causes of instairty.
+You are doubtless awars of the fact that the old and persistently reiterated charge against Spiritu/alism, of "filling insane asylums," etc., was more than a year ago effectually exploded by the carefully collated statistics furnished by the superintendents of six or eight of the largest asylums in the country, which proved that but a very small percentage (some 31.2 we believe) of their inmates became deranged through Spiritualism, while to be chief incling causes of insanity.

-And your attempt to ridicule spiritualists is in itself supremely ridiculous in view of the facts that Spiritualism numbers among its open and svowed advocates and believers men and women fully the equal in respect of mental, moral and selentific culture, and social position, those of any other class; and among them are many of world-wide reputation as scientists, philosophers, poets and humanitarians.
-It has a distinctive literature embracing many thousand volumes, and in the United States alone sustains a half dozen or more newspaper exponents which in point of literary ability and effectiveness in the advocacy of every good work in the field of moral and social reform and second to none of either the secular or religi ous press.
-It has in the lecture field hundreds of men and women whose names are sufficient to se-cure large audiences of the most intelligent classes of every community.
-Spiritualists, regarded as religious sect, though for the most part unorganized, without the external show of magunorganized, without the external show of mag-nificent churches, and existing in this country only some thirty-two years, far outnumbering any other in the United States.
-They may be found in every town, village and city-and for that matter there is no civilized country upon the globe where they are wholly unknown.
-As a class they do not thrust their belief or opinions into every body's face nor seek to proselyte the world, but when questioned will generally be found ready to give a reason for the faith that is in them.
+And your attempt to ridicule spiritualists is in itself supremely ridiculous in view of the facts that Spiritualism numbers among its open and avowed advocates and believers men and women fully the equal in respect of mental, moral and selentific culture, and social position, those of any selentific culture, and social position, those of any other class; and among them are many of worldwide reputation as scientists, philosophers, poets and humanitarians.
+It has a distinctive literature embracing many thousand volumes, and in the United States alone sustains a half dozen or more newspaper exponents which in point of literary ability and effectiveness in the advocacy of every good work in the field of moral and social reform, and second to none of either the secular or religious press.
+It has in the lecture field hundreds of men and women whose names are sufficient to semen and women whose names are sufficient to se-cure large audiences of the most intelligent classes of every community.
+Spiritualists, regarded as religious sect, though for the most part unorganized, without the external show of mag-nificent churches, and existing in this country only some thirty-two years, far outnumbering any other in the United States.
+They may be found in every town, village and city-and for that matter there is no civilized country upon the globe matter there is no civilized country upon the globe where they are wholly unknown.
+As a class they do not thrust their belief or opinions into everybody's face nor seek to proselyte the world, but when questioned will generally be found ready to give a reason for the faith that is in them.

-These are simple facts, Bro.
-Peck, of which a candid investigation of the subject will convince you, and perhaps induce you to accord to Spirit-uslism the common respect which you do to other "isms" and "ologies."-Fox Lake (Wis.)
-Representa-
+These are simple facts, Bre.
+Peck, of which a candid investigation of the subject will convince you, and perhaps induce you to second to.
+Spiritnists the common respect which you do to other liams" and "ologies."-Fox Lake (Wis.)
+Representative.

-The flaming sword of ignorance and persecution must be removed from the gates of the spirit-
+The flaming sword of ignorance and persecu-tion must be removed from the gates of the spiritree from its corrupting influences.

-What an Old Subscriber Likes and What He Distikes.
+What an Old Subscriber Likes and What He Dislikes.